Mixing times for the simple exclusion process with open boundaries: Lower bounds for the symmetric exclusion process

 Next, we consider the case of the simple exclusion process with open boundaries when particles are allowed to enter and exit the segment only at one side.
 Without loss of generality, assume that $\max(\alpha,\gamma)=0$ and $\max(\beta,\delta)>0$ holds.
-We will again construct approximate eigenfunctions for the simple exclusion process.
+We will provide an argument similar to Lemma \ref{lem:EigenfunctionTwoSides}.
 To do so, we will use the height function representation of the simple exclusion process with open boundaries defined in Section \ref{sec:HeightFunction}.